Books by and for Dyslexics | Dyslexia & The Law | Dyslexia Research Centers

 Gene Responsible for Auditory Processing Problems in Dyslexia (2016)

 University of Texas & Univ. of Connecticut

 Dr. Paula Tallal's Video on Reading at the Speed of Speech (2010)

 Fast ForWord is a program to correct an aspect of Auditory Processing Disorder that contributes to Dyslexia.

-Most schools have teachers trained in the Orton-GIllingham method.
-This method should be used, 30-minutes per day through the RtI or MTSS program in USA schools, as a Tier 2 and Tier 3 intervention.
+Most schools have teachers trained in the Orton-GIllingham Method.
+This method should be used, 30-minutes per day through the RtI or MTSS program in US schools, as a Tier 2 and Tier 3 intervention.